MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-teradata-server.md

 After you have installed the rpms, change directory to the "teradata" directory and run the revoTdSetup.sh script as follows:

 	Depending on Teradata version cd to:
-	/usr/lib64/microsoft-r/3.3/teradata/1510 or
+	/usr/lib64/microsoft-r/3.3.3/teradata/1510 or
-	/usr/lib64/microsoft-r/3.3/teradata/1500 or
+	/usr/lib64/microsoft-r/3.3.3/teradata/1500 or
-	/usr/lib64/microsoft-r/3.3/teradata/1410
+	/usr/lib64/microsoft-r/3.3.3/teradata/1410

 	chmod u+x ./revoTdSetup.sh
 	./revoTdSetup.sh

 Enter the parent user database name and password at the prompts.
 Do not modify this script, and in particular, do not modify the name of the revoAnalytics_Zqht2 database.
-The database administrator running the script must have specific grants, as described in Chapter 5, Adding and Configuring Users.
+The database administrator running the script must have specific grants, as described next.

 If you have previously run Microsoft R Server on your Teradata database, restart the database before proceeding.